dogweather/forkful/content/en/lua/html-and-the-web/parsing-html.md

   \ which is crucial for web scraping, data analysis, and automation tasks.\u2026"
 lastmod: '2024-03-13T22:45:00.203506-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML involves extracting data and information from HTML documents,\
-  \ which is crucial for web scraping, data analysis, and automation tasks.\u2026"
+summary: Parsing HTML involves extracting data and information from HTML documents, which is crucial for web scraping, data analysis, and automation tasks.
 title: Parsing HTML
 weight: 43
 ---